North West 200 Stats

 Alastair Seeley Image Credit Pacemaker Press International

 Michael Rutter moved into outright third overall in 2017 after winning the second Supertwins race, five years after win number 13 came in the Superstock race, Joey Dunlop having taken 13 wins between 1979 and 1988.
-Just behind them is Phillip McCallen on 11 wins, largely aided by his five-timer in 1992, with Bruce Anstey one place further back on ten wins, the New Zealander’s last win coming in 2014.
+Just behind them is Phillip McCallen on 11 wins, largely aided by his five-timer in 1992, and this tally was matched by Glenn Irwin after a hat-trick of victories in the Superbike class.
+Bruce Anstey is one place further back on ten wins, the New Zealander’s last win coming in 2014.

 Leading winners table: